axe-api/docs/docs/index.md

   - icon: 🛠️
     title: Extendable
     details: A strong extendable structure to add custom business logic on the top basic API features.
+  - icon: 🏛
+    title: TypeScript
+    details: It is built with TypeScript to create a powerful, typesafe application.
 ---